 To ensure the health of our oceans, many more companies need to commit to stop using harmful or toxic plastics, to design their packaging for recyclability and to commit to develop a greatly optimized recycling system, with public space recycling to prevent littered packaging from being swept into storm drains, streams, and then oceans.

 KraftHeinz, Kroger, and Mondelez International are three major brands we are engaging on recyclable packaging and plastic ocean pollution.
 Shareholder proposals filed with the companies on this topic have received strong support.
+In 2017, our proposal to McDonald’s Corp., asking it to phase out use of polystyrene foam packaging globally, received the support nearly one-third of all shares voted.
 A 2015 proposal to Kraft was supported by nearly 30% of shares voted, and 2016 proposals at Kroger were supported by 28% and at Mondelez by nearly 27% of shares voted.
 These are very high vote results — the average vote result for all social and environmental proposals in 2015 was 20%.